bigchaindb/bigchaindb/docs/server/source/production-deployment-template/server-tls-certificate.rst

 Step 3: Get the Server Certificate Signed
 -----------------------------------------

-The CSR file (created in the last step) should be located in ``pki/reqs/mdb-instance-0.req``.
+The CSR file created in the last step should be located in ``pki/reqs/mdb-instance-0.req`` (where the integer ``0`` may be different for you).
 You need to send it to the organization managing the cluster so that they can use their CA to sign the request.
 (The managing organization should already have a self-signed CA.)

 If you are the admin of the managing organization's self-signed CA, then you can import the CSR and use Easy-RSA to sign it.
-For example:
+Go to your ``bdb-cluster-ca/easy-rsa-3.0.1/easyrsa3/`` directory and do something like:

 .. code:: bash